harlan-zw/laradock-cli/README.md

 2. Check the `.env.laradock` and the files within `./env/docker` has the correct configuration for your project.
 3. `laradock` Build and run the containers and then mount to the workspace container.

+## Alpha Considerations

+Currently the following services have been setup to be automatically configured.
+If you use a service outside this list you will need to manually set it up per [Laradock documentation](https://laradock.io/).

+- Workspace
+- PHP-FPM
+- Nginx
+- Apache2
+- MySQL

 ## Documentation

 ### Laradock Commands